npm/npm/README.md

 Default: true

-Automatically activate a package after installation, if it's the only version available.
+Automatically activate a package after installation, if there is not an active version already.
+Set to "always" to always activate when installing.

-**FIXME**: Not yet supported.

 ### root